+Shared Community Living Support services are individually tailored supportive tasks designed to be delivered to two or three waiver participants in a setting by one direct staff person.
 Shared Community Living Support assists individuals who voluntarily choose to engage in life sharing arrangements as roommates.
-Community Living Support services is available for individuals who spend periods of time throughout the day with unpaid unsupervised supports and services.
 The primary feature of the service is to provide maximum independence through shared supports that range from personal care skills development to daily living IADL skills acquisition and practice, as well as oversight and supervision in the waiver participants' owned or leased home.
-The specific scope of supports and services is determined through an individualized assessment and personcentered planning process that relates to the individual's assessed need for supports and reflects the preferences and outcomes desired by the individual and, when appropriate, the roommate(s).
+The specific scope of supports and services is determined through an individualized assessment and person-centered planning process that relates to the individual's assessed need for supports and reflects the preferences and outcomes desired by the individual and, when appropriate, the roommate(s).